Bathroom Confessions of Kilimanjaro

 What I Learned

 On Kilimanjaro, the mountain humbles you in many ways—altitude, cold, exhaustion.
-But nothing humbles you quite like squatting in the rain, headlamp bobbing, pants around your ankles, laughing at the ridiculousness of it all.
+But nothing humbles you quite like squatting in the rain, pants around your ankles, hoping your oxygen doesn’t drop with every squat.
 But the mishaps are what make the story uniquely your own, and build a bond between you and your fellow climbers unlike any other.